Financial Crime Compliance

 Automation

-• Simple watchlist screening and keyword/lexicon scans on text
+• Simple watchlist/sanctions screening and deterministic matching

 With AI~75% Automated